zackmdavis/Category_War/evolution_of_meaning_basics.md

 He's fucking with you.
 Your first impulse is to forcefully but politely object—_Look, I'm sure this must have seemed like a funny practical joke to you, but prepping to face the elements is actually a serious inconvenience to me, so_—but the solemnity with which the man played his part stops you, and the sentence dies before it reaches your lips.

 This isn't a good-natured practical joke that the two of you might laugh about later.
-This is the bullying tactic sometimes called _gaslighting_: a socially-dominant individual can harrass a victim with few allies, and excuse his behavior with absurd lies, secure in the knowledge that the power dynamics of the local social group will always favor the dominant in any dispute, even if the lies are so absurd that the victim, [facing](https://www.lesswrong.com/posts/jrLkMFd88b4FRMwC6/don-t-double-crux-with-suicide-rock) a [united front](https://sinceriously.fyi/social-reality/), is left doubting his own sanity.
+This is the bullying tactic sometimes called _gaslighting_: a socially-dominant individual can harass a victim with few allies, and excuse his behavior with absurd lies, secure in the knowledge that the power dynamics of the local social group will always favor the dominant in any dispute, even if the lies are so absurd that the victim, [facing](https://www.lesswrong.com/posts/jrLkMFd88b4FRMwC6/don-t-double-crux-with-suicide-rock) a [united front](https://sinceriously.fyi/social-reality/), is left doubting his own sanity.

 Or rather—this _is_ a good-natured joke.
 "Good-natured joke" and "gaslighting as a bullying technique" are two descriptions of the _same_ regularity in human psychology, even while no one thinks of _themselves_ as doing the latter.
 You have no recourse here: the man's housemates would only back him up.